Wolverhampton: History

-It is held that in the 14th and 15th centuries that Wolverhampton was one of the "staple towns" of the woollen trade, which today can be seen by the inclusion of a woolpack on the city's coat of arms, and by the many small streets, especially in the city centre, called "Fold" (examples being Blossom's Fold, Farmers Fold, Townwell Fold and Victoria Fold), as well as Woolpack Street and Woolpack Alley.
+It is held that in the 14th and 15th centuries that Wolverhampton was one of the "staple towns" of the woollen trade, which can be seen today by the inclusion of a woolpack on the city's coat of arms, and by the many small streets, especially in the city centre, called "Fold" (Note: Examples being Blossom's Fold, Farmers Fold, Townwell Fold and Victoria Fold.), as well as Woolpack Street and Woolpack Alley.

 In 1512, Sir Stephen Jenyns, a former Lord Mayor of London and a twice Master of the Worshipful Company of Merchant Taylors, who was born in the city, founded Wolverhampton Grammar School, one of the oldest active schools in Britain.

-From the 16th century onwards, Wolverhampton became home to a number of metal industries including lock and key making and iron and brass working.
+From the 16th century onwards, Wolverhampton became home to a number of metal industries, including lock and key making, and iron and brass working.

-Wolverhampton suffered two Great Fires: the first in April 1590, and the second in September 1696.
+Wolverhampton suffered two great fires: the first in April 1590 and the second in September 1696.
 Both fires started in today's Salop Street.
 The first fire lasted for five days and left nearly 700 people homeless, whilst the second destroyed 60 homes in the first five hours.
 This second fire led to the purchase of the first fire engine within the city in September 1703.

 On 27 January 1606, two farmers, Thomas Smart and John Holyhead of Rowley Regis, were executed on High Green, now Queen Square, for sheltering two of the Gunpowder Plotters, Robert Wintour and Stephen Littleton, who had fled to the Midlands.
 The pair played no part in the original plot nevertheless suffered a traitor's death of being hanged, drawn and quartered on butcher's blocks set up in the square a few days before the execution of Guy Fawkes and several other plotters in London.

-There is also evidence that Wolverhampton may have been the location of the first working Newcomen Steam Engine in 1712.
+There is evidence that Wolverhampton may have been the location of the first working Newcomen Steam Engine in 1712.